 McColl will selling and signing books at The Book Outlet in downtown Troy’s Uncle Sam Atrium on Saturday, Dec.
 6 (Saint Nicholas Day) from 10 a.m. to 2 p.m. during the Troy Farmers Market.
 She will also sell and sign books at the post-trial reception at 4 p.m. in the Troy Public Library.

 Rensselaer County Historian Kathryn Sheehan will give also expert testimony.

 “I think the evidence on both sides is compelling,” said Sheehan, who assisted Foster with research for the chapter of his book dedicated to the poem’s authorship controversy.
 “I’ll leave it up to the jury as to who really wrote the poem.”

 Jurors will be selected at random from the audience.
-Admission is free and open to the public on a first come, first seated basis.
-There will be a post-trial party at the nearby Rensselaer County Historical Society, with a $5 suggested donation to benefit that organization.
-For information about this event, contact Duncan Crary at 518-274-2723 or visit: DuncanCrary.com
+Admission is free and open to the public on a first-come, first-seated basis.
+There will be a live simulcast in the courthouse rotunda to accommodate overflow crowd.
+A post-trial party on the second floor of the neighboring Troy Public Library, with a $5 suggested donation to benefit that organization.
+For more information about this event, contact Duncan Crary at 518-274-2723 or visit: http://DuncanCrary.com

 Contact: Duncan Crary, 518-274-2723 or DCC@DuncanCrary.com

 Contact: Erin Pihlaja 518.779.3451

 Business District Back With a Boom (Literally)